-- Continue the programme of improvements identified in the Planning Service Review including the implementation of new software. - Deliver key supplementary planning and development plan documents and with Housing Market Area partners - Continue the preparation for a review of the Local Plan including initial consultation on options. - Continue the improvement of the management of Section 106 agreements. - Increase the proactive monitoring and support of housing delivery, especially the largest strategic sites. - Further improve the design quality of development in the District and secure environmental improvements. - Work in conjunction with health and social care partners to deliver joined up services that tackle health and housing inequality. - Deliver more adapted housing, supported housing and extra care housing to meet the needs of the ageing population. - Ensure the continued success of the Central Building Control Partnership. - Deliver 150 new affordable homes within the District. - Produce a health and Housing Strategy for 2021-23 - Deliver schemes under Better Care Funding allocation that enable people to live independently for longer - Deliver new Council housing through land negotiation and \$106 bids.
+- Deliver key supplementary planning and development plan documents and with HMA partners, continue with the preparation for a review of the Local Plan including initial consultation on options. - Continue the improvement of the management of Section 106 agreements. - Increase the proactive monitoring and support of housing delivery, especially the largest strategic sites. - Further improve the design quality of development in the District and secure environmental improvements. - Work in conjunction with health and social care partners to deliver joined up services that tackle health and housing inequality. - Deliver more adapted housing, supported housing and extra care housing to meet the needs of the ageing population. - Ensure the continued success of the Central Building Control Partnership. - Deliver 150 new affordable homes within the District. - Produce a Health and Housing Strategy - Deliver schemes under Better Care Funding allocation that enable people to live independently for longer - Deliver new Council housing through land negotiation and s106 bids.